 Do all great ideas start in a pub?

 A bunch of old riding buddies, a few too many pints and an idea formed.
 Most such things come to nothing, but this one stuck, and over a few years grew into the MoorsOneHundred.
 Maps were dusted off, lines drawn, chains oiled, routes checked, many miles ridden, tea and cake were consumed, more lines drawn, corrections made.
-We got lost, we fell out a bit.
-We laughed a lot.
+We got lost, we fell out a few times, we laughed a lot.
 Three years of procrastination and several ruined maps later we are ready.

 It's become quite a thing over the last few years hasn't it?
 Thirty years ago, four Yorkshire lads set out on Raleigh Mustangs and other bike shaped junk and crossed the Moors one bank holiday weekend with no more than a sheet of plastic, some bailer twine and a weeks pocket money.
 It became our favorite pastime.
 We've been doing it on and off ever since.